The Rise of OEM Manufacturing

 Again, like the top of the funnel content, this piece isn’t visibly trying to sell to customers, which can sometimes be a deterrent, it merely educates around more specific subject matter.
 Other pieces of middle of the funnel content include application notes and eBooks.

 Bottom of the Funnel Content – The Decision Stage

 Top and middle of the funnel content are used to nurture any potential leads and warm them up before they engage with content that is designed to sell a product or service.

-The potential customer would have been enticed by the top of the funnel content, and then furthered their knowledge about the product or technology with the middle of the content, so they should now have a full understanding of how your company can help them.
+The potential customer would have been enticed by the top-of-the-funnel content, and then furthered their knowledge about the product or technology with the middle-of-the-funnel content, so they should now have a full understanding of how your company can help them.